flowchart LR

 - Part I: Foundations (Chapters 1–3) – AI concepts, data quality, public health history with technology

-- Part II: Applications (Chapters 4–7) – Surveillance, forecasting, genomics, clinical AI
+- Part II: Applications (Chapters 4–8) – Surveillance, forecasting, genomics, clinical AI, substance use

 License & Citation